ysBach/AO_2017/README.md

 * Corresponding notebook = 03

 **Session 02 (2017-04-18)**
-Preprocessing, Aperture Photometry, and Statistics
+Basic Knowledge on Preprocessing, Aperture Photometry, and Statistics
 * Presentation (not uploaded yet)
 * Corresponding notebook = 04 and Appendix A